Numbers, Facts and Trends Shaping Your World

 A bar chart showing that Israelis are concerned about increasing violence in the West Bank and East Jerusalem in light of the war

 Around two-thirds of Israelis say they are extremely or very concerned about violence against Jews in the West Bank and East Jerusalem.
-Around a third are similarly concerned about violence against Arabs.
+Around a third are similarly concerned about violence against Palestinians.
 But concerns differ dramatically by ethnicity:

 • Jewish Israelis (70%) are more concerned than Arab Israelis (43%) about rising violence against Jews in the West Bank and East Jerusalem.